Direct Lender

 The 28/36 Rule Explained

-The most widely used affordability guideline is the 28/36 rule.
-It works like this:
+The most widely used affordability guideline is the 28/36 rule:

 Example: If your household earns $8,000 per month gross, the 28% rule means your housing costs should stay below $2,240, and the 36% rule means your total debt payments should stay below $2,880.

 Keep in mind that these are guidelines, not hard limits.
 FHA loans allow DTI ratios up to 43% to 50%.
 Conventional loans allow up to 45% in some cases.
 Just because a lender will approve a higher ratio does not mean it is wise to borrow that much.
-A more conservative approach leaves room for savings, emergencies, and lifestyle.
+For a deeper dive, see our debt-to-income ratio guide.

 How to Calculate Your Maximum Home Price